armican/debearsivi.github.io/_posts/2018-12-18-18-Aralık-2018-eksisozluk-debe.md

     24.9 milyar pixel ile çekilmiş şangay manzarası
   entry_id:  84483583
   entry_writer: gevezeherodot
-  entry_fav_count: 520
+  entry_fav_count: 570
   entry_content: |
-    inanılmaz bir teknoloji. kel çinli de varmış. resim onu öğretti.<br/><br/>--- <a class="b" href="/?q=spoiler">spoiler</a> ---<br/><br/>this photo of shanghai is taken by quantum satellite with 24.9 billion pixels of quantum technology. ıt's worth seeing! you can zoom in, zoom in and zoom in when you look at it. you can clearly see every gesture, even face of pedestrians on the road. you can see the license plate. photos can also be moved up and down, left and right. ıt is said that this is the latest development of china's military science and technology achievements, hidden, indeed suffered harm!!! ıt can also be rotated. press'+'to zoom in and'-' to zoom in. left and right rotation. ıt's too clear!<br/><br/>--- <a class="b" href="/?q=spoiler">spoiler</a> ---<br/><br/><a rel="nofollow noopener" class="url" target="_blank" href="http://sh-meet.bigpixel.cn/?from=groupmessage&amp;isappinstalled=0" title="http://sh-meet.bigpixel.cn/?from=groupmessage&amp;isappinstalled=0">http://sh-meet.bigpixel.cn/…essage&amp;isappinstalled=0</a>
+    inanılmaz bir teknoloji. kel çinli de varmış. <br/><br/>edit: adamlar yapmış beğendik paylaştık gelen mesajlara göre adamlar sıçmış. <br/><br/>--- <a class="b" href="/?q=spoiler">spoiler</a> ---<br/><br/>this photo of shanghai is taken by quantum satellite with 24.9 billion pixels of quantum technology. ıt's worth seeing! you can zoom in, zoom in and zoom in when you look at it. you can clearly see every gesture, even face of pedestrians on the road. you can see the license plate. photos can also be moved up and down, left and right. ıt is said that this is the latest development of china's military science and technology achievements, hidden, indeed suffered harm!!! ıt can also be rotated. press'+'to zoom in and'-' to zoom in. left and right rotation. ıt's too clear!<br/><br/>--- <a class="b" href="/?q=spoiler">spoiler</a> ---<br/><br/><a rel="nofollow noopener" class="url" target="_blank" href="http://sh-meet.bigpixel.cn/?from=groupmessage&amp;isappinstalled=0" title="http://sh-meet.bigpixel.cn/?from=groupmessage&amp;isappinstalled=0">http://sh-meet.bigpixel.cn/…essage&amp;isappinstalled=0</a>
   entry_channels: teknoloji
 - entry_name: |
     hayvan saldırısına uğramış yazarlar veritabanı
   entry_id:  84458515
   entry_writer: sputnick
-  entry_fav_count: 457
+  entry_fav_count: 462
   entry_content: |
     taksici bagaj için fazla para isteyince vermemiş dayak yemiştim.
   entry_channels: anket,ekşi-sözlük